 Part-time student loans and grants are intended for students registered in post-secondary studies at designated institutions, studying at less than 60% of a full-course load (or 40% if the student has a documented disability).
-Students studying at less than 20% of a full-course load are not eligible for Canada part-time funding but may be eligible for the Alberta Part-Time Grant.
-For further information, see Types of Part-Time Student Aid.
+Students studying at less than 20% of a full-course load are not eligible for Canada part-time funding.